Indigo Protocol (INDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Indigo Protocol Price Prediction for 2025–2050

-According to your Indigo Protocol price prediction, the value of INDY is expected to change by 238.64%, reaching a price of 3.2481USD by 2050.
+According to your Indigo Protocol price prediction, the value of INDY is expected to change by 238.64%, reaching a price of 3.1110USD by 2050.

 Short Term Indigo Protocol Price Prediction For Today, Tomorrow, This Week, and 30 Days